AnnaBurova/dev-newtutils/README.md

 # 🦎 NewtUtils — Developer Utilities by `NewtCode`

-A lightweight Python toolkit providing reusable **console**, **validation**, and **sorting** utilities for developers.
+A lightweight, modular Python toolkit providing reusable utilities for **console**, **validation**, **sorting**, **files**, **SQL**, and **network** operations.

 ---

 ## 📖 Overview

-**NewtUtils** is designed as a small but extendable utility library to simplify common scripting and development tasks — such as structured console output, safe type validation, and flexible list or dictionary sorting.
+**NewtUtils** is designed as a small but extendable utility library to simplify common scripting and development tasks — such as structured console output, safe type validation, file management, SQL access, and API communication.

-The project uses clean, documented, and predictable function behavior.
+The project follows clean, documented, and predictable function behavior for maintainable and testable code.

 ---